Student self-assessment occurs when learners assess their own performance. With practice, they learn to:

 - It is reasonable to expect that they will be capable self-assessors by the end of their undergraduate program.

-- How will we introduce students to self-assessment?
+- How will I introduce students to self-assessment?

 - Consider students' different experience levels when designing tasks, and support the development of their self-assessment capabilities accordingly.

-- Make clear to students the rationale for self-assessment and its intended benefits to their learning, so that they do not misconstrue the strategy as evidence of the teacher being lazy.
+- Make clear to students the rationale for self-assessment and its intended benefits to their learning, so that they do not misconstrue the strategy as indicating that the teacher is lazy.

 - Who should develop the assessment criteria?